RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power_Profiling/Power_Profiling.md

 ![BLE_beacon_power_profile](../../Images/Power_Profiling/BLE_Beacon_consumation.png)
 The beacon itself consumes $\pm 6.44mA$.

-In deep sleep, the beacon module consumes $\pm179.2µA$
+In deep sleep, the beacon module consumes $\pm179.2µA$.
+It is not as described in the datasheet where they state a consumption of $0.something µA$.
+Further investigation into the registers is needed.
 #### scan low power mode

 In this mode, the scanner gets an air-time of 10 seconds and after that, a sleep of $\pm 14s$.